 Finally, the report showed Maryland as the state with the largest percentage increase in annual gross gaming revenue.
 It moved up 34.2 percent from $1.2 billion in 2016 to $1.6 billion last year.

 However, Nevada continued to be the highest grossing state in the country in terms of gaming revenue.
 It reported a whopping $11.5 billion in gaming revenue last year.
-No other state was even close, however, Pennsylvania did hold on to second place with $3.2 billion.
+There were gains in gambling in Florida, but no other state was even close.
+However, Pennsylvania did hold on to second place with $3.2 billion.

 New Jersey kept third place with $2.7 billion.
 States including New York ($2.3 billion), Indiana ($2.2 billion), and Mississippi ($2.08 billion) all posted over $2 billion in revenue.
 As a result, they continue to pose threat to New Jersey’s position as third in the country.
 But NJ’s quick rollout of sports betting likely means it will be holding on in the immediate future.